cran/ebnm/README.md

 "unimodal_nonpositive":
 The family of unimodal distributions with support constrained to be less than the mode.

+"generalized_binary":
+The family of mixtures where one component is a point mass at zero and the other is a truncated normal distribution with lower bound zero and nonzero mode.

 "npmle":
 The family of all distributions.

 "deconvolver":
 A non-parametric exponential family with a natural spline basis.
-Like npmle, there is no unimodal assumption, but whereas npmle produces spiky estimates for g, deconvolver estimates are much more regular.
+Like npmle, there is no unimodal assumption, but whereas npmle produces spiky estimates for $g$, deconvolver estimates are much more regular.
 See Narasimhan and Efron (2020) for details.

+"flat":
+A "non-informative" improper uniform prior.

+"point_mass":
+The family of all point masses.

 ## License